Skip to main content

 Genetic counselors can also help you cope with your child's genetic testing results, including how to discuss the results with family members.
 They can also advise you about whether other members of your family should receive genetic testing.

-To learn more about genetic testing, see Genetic Testing for Inherited Cancer Susceptibility Syndromes.
+Learn more about Genetic Testing for Inherited Cancer Risk.

 Symptoms of pleuropulmonary blastoma